agosiewska/resume/README.md

 * 2016 - 2018 - **MSc Studies in Mathematics,**  <br />
-Specialization: Mathematical Statistics and Data Analysis,  <br /> The Faculty of Mathematics and Information Science, Warsaw University of Technology.
+Specialization: Mathematical Statistics and Data Analysis,  <br /> The Faculty of Mathematics and Information Science, Warsaw University of Technology, <br /> Master's Thesis: auditor: an R package and methodology for validation of statistical models.

 * 2013 - 2016 - **BS studies in Mathematics,** <br />
 Faculty of Mathematics, Informatics, and Mechanics, University of Warsaw, <br />